 To use another historical example: numerous times Western countries have militarily intervened in developing countries under the justification that they held weapons of mass destruction (see death accounts of Sadam Hussein and Muammar Gaddafi).
 Khamenei doesn’t want to be included in this group.
 Moreover, he knows Iran has no capabilities to fight against a world leader such as Trump.
 By avoiding nukes, Khamenei is basically playing it smart for his country and especially for himself.

 But if Khamenei doesn’t want nukes, why is he insisting on a nuclear program?
 There are many reasons, and they make sense for Iran’s and Khamenei’s own interests.

 1. A nuclear program is essential for Iran’s socio-economic development.

 Khamenei understands these advantages of nuclear power: “The country needs nuclear power and according to experts, the country will need 20,000 megawatts of nuclear electricity.”
 Indeed, as Iran’s population increases, energy demand follows.
 Given Iran’s dependency on oil exports, they are in need of other sources of power.

 2. Nuclear development is a matter of national pride in Iran.

-Just the ability to say “hey, look, we can be as technologically developed as other rich countries!” brings excitement into Khamenei’s life and to his constituents.
-After all, nationalism is a great strategy to maintain the unity of a country and its leader’s position in power (and Khamenei knows this).
+The ability to claim that Turkey is as technologically developed as other rich countries’ is a matter of pride for both Khamenei and his constituents.
+After all, nationalism is an effective strategy to maintain the unity of a country and its leader’s position in power (and Khamenei knows this).
 These two main reasons take us to the third one.

 3. Looking weak is never good when in power.